gnoverse/gnops/content/english/articles/guides/local-chain/index.md

 ## Starting a local node (lazy init)

-You can start a Gno blockchain node with the default configuration by navigating to the `gno.land` sub-folder and running the following command:
+You can start a Gno blockchain node with the default configuration by running the following command:

 ```bash
 gnoland start --lazy